 - 23/11 – Advanced Analysis of Gene Expression: / Exercise with analysis of data from The Cancer Genome Atlas [ slides | handout | data ]

 - 30/11 – NGS data and visualization with IGV [cslides | material ]

 Computers and Software

-Participants should bring their own laptops and have R software pre-installed.
+Participants should have their own computer have R software pre-installed.
 Computers should have a minimum of 4GB memory, 3GB of disk space for software installation and 2GB of free space for exercises.
 Follow these installation instructions.
 Also, you should download exercise data from here (to come).

 The course will be limited to 18 participants.
-10 places are reserved for students registered in Medical and Biomedical degrees of the RWTH (M.Sc. levels).
-This registration should occur via Campus in a first come basis.
+10 places are reserved for students registered in Medical and Biology degrees of the RWTH (M.Sc. levels).
+This registration should occur via Campus in a first-come basis.